The Office of Electricity’s (OE) mission of security and resilience is reflected in its four priorities.

 OE will pursue megawatt scale storage capable of supporting frequency regulation, ramping, and energy management for bulk and distribution power systems.

 Work with other DOE Offices to investigate and integrate new technologies for advancing megawatt scale storage with added resiliency and control capabilities.

 Work with the National Laboratories to identify and pursue capabilities in flow batteries using aqueous soluble organics, rechargeable Zn-MnO2 batteries, and Sodium-based batteries.

 Revolutionize Sensing Technology Utilization

-OE will pursue integration of high-fidelity, low-cost sensing technology for predictive and correlation modeling for electricity and oil and natural gas (ONG) systems.
+OE will pursue integration of high-fidelity, low-cost sensing technology for predictive and correlation modeling for electricity.

 Use correlation modeling developed along with advancements in computing capabilities.